efeergun/GloboSales_time_series/README.md

 # GloboSales_time_series
 This repository is created for imaginary sales portal company called GloboSales.
 It simply is a tool to predict future transactions or sales for each individual E-Store on the Portal

+Business Presentation can be found as a PDF document on the repository

 # Table of Contents
 * Introduction
 * QuickStart